alveusgg/census/census/README.md

 ### Running the services

 In the root of the repo, run `docker compose up` to start the remaining services needed for the API to function.

-- Edit the file found in `apps/ui/src/services/backstage/local.ts` and point the `apiBaseUrl` to the API URL you're running locally.
-(You can probably just uncomment the line.)

 You can now make changes to both the UI and API and submit a PR for it!